theogiraudet/Bookshelf/examples/paintbrush.md

 The reward enables us to trigger a specific function when the brush is used.
 We'll use the `paintbrush:use` function here.

-> Note that this advancement triggers the function only if the brush has the custom data `{"paintbrush":true}`, ensuring that vanilla brushes continue to function normally.
+> Note that this advancement triggers the function only if the brush has the custom data `{paintbrush: true}`, ensuring that vanilla brushes continue to function normally.

 **➔ create the `use` function**